 The True Test

 Once everyone walked through their door, we were officially done with the retreat!
-We took photos with our new friends and shared some of our personal experiences before we said our goodbyes.
-Remember Miss K that told me to move from the table (on the first day)?
+We took photos with our new friends and shared some of our revelations before we said our goodbyes.
+Remember Miss K that told me to move from the table on the first day?
 She stopped me before I left and hugged me tightly and wished me well.
 We hadn't spoken throughout the entire retreat since that incident.
 I felt like now my Encounter experience was truly complete.
-If we left without that genuine moment, everything that was preached throughout those days would've been in vain.
+If we left without that moment, everything that was preached throughout those 3 days would've been in vain.
 We cannot call ourselves children of the One who has forgiven us, if we are unwilling to forgive others.
 The Holy Spirit did so many things.
-I didn’t burst out crying or speaking in tongues, but He vindicated me, built my backbone, taught me how to pray against certain strongholds, and restored a relationship with Miss K. all in 2.5 days.
+While I didn’t burst out crying or speaking in tongues, He vindicated me, and helped build my backbone, taught me how to pray against generational strongholds, and restored a relationship that started off on the wrong foot.
+That's a major win.

 Well.. the journey continues.